-These projects, which are largely driven by legislative intent and provide vital services to the state, have begun a slow rebound following several years of cuts that save funding levels depleted by more than 60% on the main campus and 35% by at the Health Science Secret.
-In order to assure their continued viability, URM asks that RFSPs be held harmless for any further cuts in the 2013 legislative session, that current funding levels not be eroded to fund 186 cell, estiting or new projects, and that available new funding continues to offset past cuts.
-UNM requests support for the following programs which do not receive IRG funding:
+These projects, which are largely driven by legislative intent and provide vital services to the state, have begun a dow reboand following several years of cuts that saw funding levels depicted by more than 60% on the main computs and 35% with Health Sciences Center.
+In order to assure their continued visibility UNM asks that RFSPs he hed harmless for any further cuts in the 2013 legislative session, that current funding levels and be evoded to fund like, cristing on enser projects, and that available new funding continues to offset past cuts.
+UNM requests support for the following programs which do not receive I&G funding: